+Term Definition Compartmentalisation The process of defining, implementing and maintaining one or more disease-free establishments under a common biosecurity management system in accordance with OIE guidelines, based on applied biosecurity measures and surveillance, to facilitate disease control and/or trade.
 Compensation The sum of money paid by government to an owner for livestock or property that are destroyed for the purpose of eradication or prevention of the spread of an emergency animal disease, and livestock that have died of the emergency animal disease.
-See also Cost-sharing arrangements; Emergency Animal Disease Response Agreement Consultative Committee on Emergency Animal Diseases (CCEAD) The key technical coordinating body for animal health emergencies.
-Members are state and territory CVOs, representatives of CSIRO-AAHL and the relevant industries, and the Australian CVO as chair.
-Control area A legally declared area where the disease controls, including surveillance and movement controls, applied are of lesser intensity than those in a restricted area (the limits of a control area and the conditions applying to it can be varied during an incident according to need).
-Cost-sharing arrangements Arrangements agreed between governments (national and states/territories) and livestock industries for sharing the costs of emergency animal disease responses.
-See also Compensation, Emergency Animal Disease Response Agreement.
-Dangerous contact animal A susceptible animal that has been designated as being exposed to other infected animals or potentially infectious products following tracing and epidemiological investigation.
-Dangerous contact premises A premises, apart from an abattoir, knackery or milk processing plant (or other such facility) that, after investigation and based on a risk assessment, is considered to contain a susceptible animal(s) not showing clinical signs, but considered highly likely to contain an infected animal(s) and/or contaminated animal products, wastes or things that present an unacceptable risk to the response if the risk is not addressed, and that therefore requires action to address the risk.
+See also Cost-sharing arrangements, Emergency Animal Disease Response Agreement The key technical coordinating body for animal health Consultative Committee on Emergency Animal emergencies.
+Members are state and territory chief veterinary Diseases (CCEAD) officers, representatives of CSIRO-AAHL and the relevant industries, and the Australian Chief Veterinary Officer as chair.
+Control area (CA) A legally declared area where the disease controls, including surveillance and movement controls, applied are of lesser intensity than those in a restricted area (the limits of a control area and the conditions applying to it can be varied during an incident according to need).
+Cost-sharing arrangements Arrangements agreed between governments (national and state/territory) and livestock industries for sharing the costs of emergency animal disease responses.
+See also Compensation, Emergency Animal Disease Response Agreement Dangerous contact animal A susceptible animal that has been designated as being exposed to other infected animals or potentially infectious products following tracing and epidemiological investigation.
+A premises, apart from an abattoir, knackery or milk processing Dangerous contact premises (DCP) plant (or other such facility) that, after investigation and based on a risk assessment, is considered to contain a susceptible animal(s) not showing clinical signs, but considered highly likely to contain an infected animal(s) and/or contaminated animal products, wastes or things that present an unacceptable risk to the response if the risk is not addressed, and that therefore requires action to address the risk.
+Dangerous contact An abattoir, knackery, milk processing plant or other such facility processing facility (DCPF) that, based on a risk assessment, appears highly likely to have received infected animals, or contaminated animal products, wastes or things, and that requires action to address the risk.
 Declared area A defined tract of land that is subjected to disease control restrictions under emergency animal disease legislation.
 There are two types of declared areas: restricted area and control area.
 Decontamination Includes all stages of cleaning and disinfection.
 Depopulation The removal of a host population from a particular area to control or prevent the spread of disease.
 Destroy (animals) To kill animals humanely.
 Disease agent A general term for a transmissible organism or other factor that causes an infectious disease.